kaykeigh-zz/galaxy-environment/README.md

 * Muldrew et al. (2012), Measures of galaxy environment – I. What is ‘environment’?, Monthly Notices of the Royal Astronomical Society, 2012, vol. 419, p.
 2670

-* Wright E., A Cosmology Calculator for the World Wide Web, Publications of the Astro- nomical Society of the Pacific, 2006, vol. 118, p.
+* Wright E., A Cosmology Calculator for the World Wide Web, Publications of the Astronomical Society of the Pacific, 2006, vol. 118, p.
 1711–1715